 Before mowing, inspect your machine and all its parts to ensure maximum mowing efficiency.
 Do not make adjustments unless the engine is turned off.
 Here is a basic safety checklist to complete before mowing your lawn:

 Adjust and sharpen the blades of the mower

 Display a reflective Slow-Moving Vehicle (SMV) sticker on the back of the mower when traveling on or near public roads.

 Check Lawn for Obstructions

 There are a lot of things that can accumulate in your lawn between mowing cycles.
 Thoroughly walk through the grass and remove large sticks, metal, glass, wire, rocks, or any other obstructions before mowing.
-When the lawn mower blades hit those objects, it has the potential to start a fire, damage or dull the mower blades, or damage surroundings.
+When the lawn mower blades hit those objects, it could start a fire, damage or dull the mower blades or damage surroundings.

 Be Aware of Surroundings

-Never allow children to be a passenger on a riding lawn mower!
+Never allow children to be a passenger on a riding lawn mower.
 They are small enough to be seriously injured by the mower blades or crushed by the machine.
-Make sure the children play in a safe area while you are mowing, and do not allow them to play in the yard until you are finished.
+Make sure the children play in a safe area while you mow, and do not allow them to play in the yard until you are finished.
 When mowing near public roads, always watch for traffic.
-Only mow close to roadways when there is no traffic present.
+Only mow close to the roadway when there is no traffic present.

-Lawn mowers can easily be tipped over from mowing on uneven ground.
+Lawn mowers can easily tip over while mowing on uneven ground.
 When using a push mower, mow the grass across the faces of hills, not up and down.
 When using a riding mower, mow up and down on small slopes, but avoid mowing on excessively steep slopes.